South Africa marks return from football wilderness

 Embarrassingly they missed out in 2012 when they got the permutations for their last qualifier wrong, so playing for a draw which they thought would be enough after failing to understand the rules on head-to-head clashes as opposed to goal difference in deciding the group places.

-At World Cup level, qualification in 1998 and 2002 suggested they would be among Africa's regulars but they have only been to the 2010 finals since - because they were the hosts.
+At World Cup level, qualification in 1998 and 2002 suggested they would be among Africa's regulars but they have only played at the 2010 finals since - because they were the hosts.

 Yet the party was swiftly spoiled as South Africa became the first - and only - host nation to ever be eliminated at the first stage.